 - Cooling racks aren't just for cookies.
 They are also great for drying herbs.
 This set of three racks from Sunflair are stackable and can be placed anywhere in your home.
 You won't be able to bundle herbs to dry with this rack but it's great for any herb that lies flat.
 These racks are also oven safe so if you prefer to dry herbs in the oven, you can use these.
 The rack collapses when not in use for easy storage.
 Customers gave it an average four-and-a-half star rating for being a space saver, easy clean-up and versatility.
 Cost $27.48

-- Home Depot Stackable Herb Drying Rack: At $7.48 each, these racks are an inexpensive way to dry herbs.
-Each stackable rack is made with a PVC base.
+- Home Depot Stackable Drying Rack: At $11 each, these racks offer an inexpensive way to dry herbs even though they were originally designed for sweaters.
+Each stackable rack is made with a plastic base.
 Depending on your herb harvest, you can use just one or stack as many as you like.
-Customers gave the rack high marks for its versatility and large size.
+Customers gave the rack high marks for its durability and large size.

 DIY Drying Racks